aschein/prgds/README.md

 ```
 conda env create -f environment.yml
 ```
-This will create an environment called `pgds`.
-To acivate it, type:
+This will create an environment called `prgds`.
+To activate it, type:
 ```
 conda activate prgds
 ```